SexChrLab/PopInf/README.md

 ## Step 3: Download the reference genome used for mapping
 The 1000 genomes data was mapped to GRCh37.
 If you do not have this reference genome already, please follow the steps outlined in the folder called `Reference_Genome`.
-If you are using a different reference genome, Specify the full path and file name in the configuration file (step 5).
+If you are using a different reference genome, Specify the full path and file name in the configuration file (Step 5).

 ## Step 4: Prepare the unknown samples VCFs and sample information file